SaschaZeGerman/loginbuddy/README.md

 When loginbuddy communicates with an OpenID Provider it always uses **response_type=code** with **PKCE (RFC 7636)**.
 It produces a random **nonce** and **state** value, it validates received **id_token (JWT)**.
 Loginbuddy always returns the received id_token but also the response of a call to **/userinfo** to your application.
 It does **NOT** expose or persist or cache received access_token or refresh_token.
-Once responses are returned to your application loginbuddy remembers nothing ... .
+Once responses are returned to your application, loginbuddy remembers nothing ... .

 Loginbuddy only communicates with OpenID Providers using **TLS/SSL**.